East 34th Street Ferry Landing

 The East 34th Street Ferry Landing provides slips to ferries and excursion boats in the Port of New York and New Jersey.
 It is located on the East River in New York City east of the FDR Drive just north of East 34th Street in Midtown Manhattan.
 The facility, owned by the city, received Federal Highway Administration funding for improvements for docking facilities and upgrading the adjacent East River Greenway in 2008.
-A new terminal building was built and opened in 2016.
+A new terminal was built and completed in 2012.

-Service is provided by SeaStreak, which signs the landing as East 35th Street, and by NYC Ferry, which signs it as East 34th Street/Midtown.
+Service is provided by Seastreak, which signs the landing as East 35th Street, and by NYC Ferry, which signs it as East 34th Street/Midtown.
 There is a M34 Select Bus Service bus stop adjacent to the ferry landing; the M15 local, M15 Select Bus Service and the M34A Select Bus Service have stops in the immediate vicinity at the intersection of First Avenue and East 34th Street.
 The East 34th Street Heliport is also on the waterfront south of the ferry landing.